-Christine says she learned most of her pottery making techniques from Joel's grandmother, Lena Archuleta.
+Christine told us she learned most of her pottery making techniques from Joel's grandmother, Lena Archuleta.
 Typical Taos pottery is simple and elegant with few decorative elements beyond the surface of micaceous clay.
 The tiny flecks of mica infuse the clay and act as temper when the clay is fired.
-When she does add design, her designs are drawn from the rich pantheon of Navajo tradition.
+When Christine did add a design element, her designs were drawn from the rich pantheon of Navajo tradition.

-Christine's resume lists pages of honors and awards she's won and exhibitions she's participated in over the years, beginning with her first submission to the SWAIA Santa Fe Indian Market in 1984.
+Christine's resume lists pages of honors and awards she earned and exhibitions she participated in over the years, beginning with her first submission to the Santa Fe Indian Market in 1984.
 She earned at least one blue ribbon almost every year she went to the Santa Fe Market.
-In 1992 she went to Santa Fe with only 2 pots, entered them in 2 different categories, earned 2 blue ribbons, returned to her booth and a waiting line of would-be buyers, and was headed back home by mid-morning of the first day, sold out.
+In 1992 she went to Santa Fe with only 2 pots, entered them in 2 different categories, earned 2 blue ribbons, returned to her booth and a waiting line of would-be buyers.
+She was headed back home by mid-morning of the first day, sold out.

-She doesn't participate in Indian Market any more, she's graduated to the world stage and is shown in exhibitions and galleries from Santa Fe to New York to Canada and Germany.
-As she has said, "The ribbons and things are just bonuses.
+Christine didn't participate in Indian Market any more after that.
+She'd graduated to the world stage and her work was being shown in exhibitions and galleries from Santa Fe to New York to Canada and Germany.
+As she once told us, "The ribbons and things are just bonuses.
 What I like is the opportunity to work without restraint."